 - Automatic gratuities (tips for staff)

-Hotels have become adept at hiding fees, revealing them only in fine print on a website, in the final stages of a transaction or as you check out at the end of a stay.
-For example, you might find a $25 charge on your bill for using Wi-Fi, or a fee for storing your own yogurt in the minibar fridge.
+Hotels can be adept at hiding charges, revealing them only in fine print on a website, in the final stages of a transaction or as you check out at the end of a stay.
+For example, you might find a $25 charge on your bill for using Wi-Fi or a fee for storing your own yogurt in the minibar fridge.

 Sadly, hotel fees may be here to stay.
-It’s on consumers these days to be vigilant.
-Here are 12 ways to help you find and avoid or fight hotel fees:
+So, it is up to consumers to be vigilant.
+Here are numerous ways to spot and avoid or fight hotel fees:

 1. Read the fine print

-- When shopping for a hotel, keep a look out for “daily resort charges” and “resort charge” in ads and promotions.
+When shopping for a hotel, keep an eye out for “daily resort charges” and “resort charge” in ads and promotions.

 2. Call ahead